Counselling by Charmaine Pollard

 What method of counselling do you offer?

-My method of counselling is primarily person centred.
-This approach developed by Carl Rogers, believes that every individual has the internal resources they need for growth.
-When a counsellor offers the three core conditions of person centred counselling growth of the individual will take place.
-These three core conditions are congruence, total acceptance and empathy.
+My method of counselling is primarily “person-centred”.
+This approach, developed by psychologist Carl Rogers, focuses on the idea that every individual has the internal resources they need for growth.

 What types of counselling do you offer?

-My counselling can help you for many different reasons and I offer general counselling and a number of types of counselling, you can read about each type in more detail by clicking the links below.
+My counselling can help you for many different reasons.
+I offer general counselling and also a number of specialist types of counselling.
+You can read about each type in more detail by clicking the links below.

 - Overcome stress & anxiety with Stress Counselling